International-Data-Spaces-Association/idsa/how-to-build-data-spaces/README.md

             Identify the specific components required for your use case, and get support on implementing existing suitable components or creating and developing your own.
         </td>
         <td width="20%" valign="top" style="border:0px; width:20%">
-            Go through IDS certification and finalize the preparation of your components for establishing a dataspace.
+            Go through IDS certification and finalize the preparation of your components for establishing a data space.
         </td>
         <td width="20%" valign="top" style="border:0px; width:20%" valign=top">
             Go live and reap the benefits of secure and sovereign data sharing!